 - Driver Door.

-So, as can be seen above clearly, this isn’t your regular traditional basic code reader but some serious OBD II scanner, packing a clear, serious punch.
+As can be seen above, this isn’t your regular traditional basic code reader but a serious OBD II scanner, packing a clear, serious punch.

 2. Hot Functions

-If you own a recent vehicle (especially a German model), you understand the pain of needing a mechanic or dealer to carry out basic functions such as throttle adaptation after playing around with your starter battery or cleaning your throttle body.
+If you own a recent vehicle (especially an unreliable make/model), you understand the pain of needing a mechanic or dealer to carry out basic functions such as throttle adaptation after playing around with your starter battery or cleaning your throttle body.

 The TopDon TopScan has a series of ‘maintenance’ functions it rightly calls ‘hot functions’.
-These include an oil reset function, the throttle adaption function (already mentioned), DPF regeneration (for engine types that need the function), ABS bleeding, and airbag reset.
+These include an oil reset function, the throttle adaptation function (already mentioned), DPF regeneration (for diesel engines that need their particulate filters regenerated, forcefully), ABS bleeding, and an airbag reset function.

 3. Vehicle Profile